Impalement of the Jains in Madurai: The legend

-Sambandar, sometimes referred to Thirugnana Sambandar or Campantar or Ñāṉacampantar, was a child prodigy and poet-saint of Shaivism who lived in early 7th-century.
-According to early Tamil legends and literature, he began composing hymns as soon as he started speaking as a baby and who mastered the Tamil Saiva Vedas by age three.
-His gifts were attributed to being breastfed by the Shakti goddess Umadevi.
+Sambandar was a child prodigy and poet-saint of Shaivism who lived in early 7th-century.
+According to early Tamil legends and literature, he began composing hymns as soon as he started speaking as a baby and who mastered the Vedas by age three.
+His gifts were attributed to being breastfed by the goddess Parvati.
 As a child poet-saint, he attracted throngs of audiences, travelled through Tamil lands to Shiva temples accompanied by musician Tirunilakantayalppanar, composing melodious hymns in complex meters and rhythms.
 His career lasted about 12 years and he died at age 16.

 According to Tamil texts and Tevaram hymns such as III.345, Jain monks are depicted as one scheming against Sambandar and persecuting him.
 Yet, Sambandar's own hymns and Tamil texts for the next four centuries make no mention of the impalement of any Jain.
 From around the end of 11th-century, different hagiographical accounts appear with alleged Jain attempts to kill and torture the Shaiva child prodigy Sambandar followed by the alleged impalement of the Jains.

 In one version, at the request of queen Mangayarkkarasiyar, Sambandar went to Madurai to counter the Jain monks in her husband's court.
 There the Jain monks allegedly attempt to burn the house he was staying in, but he remains unharmed.
 Then he is challenged to a debate by the Jain monks with the condition that the losing side convert to the winning side, or commit suicide by impaling themselves to death.
 Sambandar defeats the Jain monks in debate, the Pandya king and some Jains convert to Saivism.
 Other Jain monks die of impalement to honor the terms they made.

 According to another version of the legend, the Pandyan ruler, who was a Jain, once suffered from high fever.
 Sambandar offered to help the king.
 The Jains monks opposed this, arguing that a Brahmin from the Chola country should not be trusted.
 They alleged Sambandar to be a part of conspiracy against the Jains, the king, the queen and a minister.
 The Jains sought to demonstrate Sambandar's incompetence by challenging him to a debate, and declared that they would become his slaves if defeated.
 Sambandar rejected the condition about slavery, and according to the second version of this legend, proposed that the Jains be impaled if defeated.
 He defeated the Jains in the ensuing debate, and the Shaivite devotees impaled the defeated Jains.
 Some Jains converted to Shaivism to escape the impalement.

 In the third version, the condition about the losers' impalement was put forward by Shiva (instead of Sambandar).
 The fourth version states that, after defeating them in a debate.
 Sambandar did not want any impalement and urged the Jains to become Shaivites.
 However, the Jains refused the offer and voluntarily impaled themselves.